Fan Backlash Against ‘Fastlane’ Results

 Fans were critical of the match between Roman Reigns and Braun Strowman.
 Few were expecting Reigns to lose, but many decried the manner in which he was booked to win.
 Strowman performed a running powerslam on Reigns through the announcer’s table.
 That powerslam is effectively Strowman’s “finishing move”, as he had handily dispatched Sami Zayn, the Big Show, Mark Henry, and countless other superstars with that move.

 After performing the slam, Strowman rolled Reigns into the ring.
-Reigns then proceeded to perform his finisher, “The Spear”, twice on Strowman before pinning him and winning.
+Reigns then proceeded to perform his finisher, “The Spear,” twice on Strowman before pinning him and winning.
 Many felt this was a waste of time and effort from WWE, who had spent seven months building up Strowman as a monster.
 He spent the first few months of his solo run squashing enhancement talent, and Strowman got over with the fans.
 He had a highly acclaimed match with The Big Show just two weeks before Fastlane.
 Many feel that WWE has undone more than half a year’s work by having Strowman lose in such a manner.

 The main event of Fastlane, which saw Goldberg fight Kevin Owens for the WWE Universal Championship, was critically panned by many people.
 Erik Beaston of Bleacher Report gave the match a C- grade.